jon-gitter/lecture-notes/Code201/23Feb2022/notes.md

   - `let parsedStuff = JSON.parse(stuffImGettingOut);` - parse so our code can read it again
     - parse = unstringified when bringing something out of local storage

 - when you stringify an object from constuctor, it strips away what is instantiated from that constructor.
-FYI ***Stingifing something can't stringify a function***
+FYI ***Stringifying something can't stringify a function***

 - becomes a special string(JSON string) after we stringify something. so ""